 The cake uses the same crumbly beginnings as a crust and a batter.
 Despite the two parts, the cake is very easy to assemble and takes little time to go from pantry to oven.
-I loved the way the bottom layer of crust became almost toffee-like when baked, and the cake itself was moist, tender and full of flavor.
+I loved the way the bottom layer of crust became almost toffee-like when baked, and the cake itself was moist, tender, and full of flavor.

-Now you have no excuse not to bake this cake!
 Whether you are looking for a new coffee cake to bring to brunch or a new dessert to serve after dinner, nutmeg cake is the cake you need.
 Enjoy!

 - 1 cup milk

 - ½ cup walnut pieces, may need a little more

 - Mix the baking soda (not the baking powder) into the milk and set aside.

 - Sift together the flour and the baking powder into a large bowl.

 - Add the brown sugar and the cubed butter to the bowl, then use a fork to mash the butter into the dry ingredients.
 Stop when you have created a uniform crumbly mixture.

 - Press half (about 2 cups) of the crumbly mixture into the bottom a springform pan.

 - In a large mixing bowl, beat the egg and the nutmeg until frothy; about one minute using a stand mixer or about 2-3 minutes if whisking by hand.